 Constructed by Colorado & Southern Railway (C&S) bridge and building crews in 1909, the Broomfield Depot jointly served the C&S and one of its subsidiaries, the Denver & Interurban Railroad.
 It’s hard to imagine Broomfield as a small town but in 1909 only 160 people resided in the hamlet.
 Concerned about the lack of housing for a station agent and hoping to attract a married man because they were considered steady and reliable, the railroad built the living-in depot with a family in mind.
+The Depot was closed in 1967 and became a museum in 1982.
+The Depot was moved from its original site at 120th and Wadsworth to its current home at Zang Spur Park on February 18, 1976.
 Guided tours explain the risks and benefits for the railroad employees and their families who lived onsite.

 Broomfield Depot Museum Restoration

-Check out this video of the behind-the-scenes of the Depot Museum’s restoration in 2015.
+The Broomfield Depot Museum was restored in 2015.
+Check out this video of the behind-the-scenes of the Depot Museum’s restoration.

+Be a Depot Museum Tour Guide!
 Interact with the public through providing guided tours and public programming.
 Volunteers may also open and close the museum, clean exhibits, and share accurate historical information while greeting visitors and answering questions.
-Or volunteer in our history collection and archive accessioning objects and sorting the collection.
-Find out how to get involved!

 The Friends of Broomfield History is a membership-based nonprofit organization that supports the Broomfield Depot Museum through advocacy, fund-raising, and increasing public awareness.
 Learn more at Friends of Broomfield History.